biaProjects/java-course-udemy/README.md

     - `d - Static members`
       Contains the explanation of static members and a exercise.

+  - `b - Constructor-this-overloading-encapsulation`
+    - `a - Constructors`
+      Use the stock project to explain the use of constructors and the word _`this`_

 - `2° OOP - stock`
   Project with five versions, each one adding new concepts: